DANSI/blynk-server-original/README.md

         2017-03-02 16:17:18.367 - Connecting to DB...
         2017-03-02 16:17:18.455 - Connected to database successfully.

+WARNING:
-WARNING : raw data is expensive.
-It may consume your disk very quickly!
-Be ready for that.
+Raw data may consume your disk space very quickly!

-### Csv data format
+### CSV data format

-Data format is
+Data format is:

         value,timestamp

-For instance
+For example:

         10,1438022081332